Orthodontist located in Montgomery, IL & Sandwich, IL

 If you tend to clench your teeth or develop arthritis in your jaw, your risk for TMJ pain increases.
-At Kay & Morris Orthodontics, C. Neil Kay, BDS, MS, and Ryan Morris, DDS, MS, specialize in treating TMJ disorders using nonsurgical therapies at the offices in Montgomery and Sandwich, Illinois, and serving the nearby areas of Aurora, Oswego, and Yorkville.
-They customize a treatment plan using splint therapy to correct jaw misalignments and help you find long-term relief of TMJ pain.
-Call the office of Kay & Morris Orthodontics nearest you or request an appointment online today to learn more about TMJ therapies.
+At Kay Orthodontics, C. Neil Kay, BDS, MS, specialize in treating TMJ disorders using nonsurgical therapies at the offices in Montgomery and Sandwich, Illinois, and serving the nearby areas of Aurora, Oswego, and Yorkville.
+Dr. Kay customizes a treatment plan using splint therapy to correct jaw misalignments and help you find long-term relief of TMJ pain.
+Call the office of Kay Orthodontics nearest you or request an appointment online today to learn more about TMJ therapies.

 Your temporomandibular joint (TMJ) is the sliding hinge in your jaw that connects your jawbone to your skull.
 You have one joint on either side of your jaw that helps you move your jaw back and forth and side to side.

 When you have a temporomandibular joint disorder (TMD), it means the joints or the muscles that control your jaw movements aren’t working properly.
 This can lead to persistent pain and difficulty speaking and chewing.

 The underlying cause of TMJ disorders can be difficult to identify.
 You might develop jaw dysfunction and pain gradually over time due to:

 Bruxism (teeth grinding) and clenching your teeth can also increase your risk for TMJ disorders.

 When should I seek treatment for a TMJ disorder?

 Often, the symptoms of TMJ are temporary and you can manage them on your own with rest, avoiding chewy or hard foods, and the use of over-the-counter pain relievers and anti-inflammatories.